MLSP 101 Discovering Spanish I (3 credits)

 Context and Perspectives: Culture, Change, and Behavior

-Spanish for Business is a course designed to help students acquire the cultural background and practical skills to function and communicate effectively in a business environment in a Spanish-speaking country.
-Learning the specialized language of Spanish commerce; writing different types of business documents and letters; doing translation work; preparing a job application (C.V. and interview); creating advertisements; and analyzing case studies are essential aspects of this course.
+Exploring Spanish for Business is a course designed to help students acquire the vocabulary, cultural background, and practical skills to function and communicate effectively in a business environment in a Spanish-speaking country.
+With a focus on the use of Spanish business terminology, this courses emphasizes oral and written practices, reading, and intercultural knowledge.

 Typically Offered: Fall